How can SSO improve customer security and user experience?

-SSO, or Single Sign-On, is a service which allows a user to log into one application or network domain, and then be logged in automatically to other associated applications or domains.
-The user therefore only needs one set of identity-verifying credentials (e.g. username/password) to access multiple services and applications.
+SSO, or Single Sign-On, is a service which allows a user to log into one application or network domain, and then be authenticated and logged in automatically to other associated applications or domains.
+The user therefore only needs one set of identity-verifying user credentials (e.g. username/password) for authentication and to securely access multiple applications, services, and even different service providers.

-For example, an energy company could use SSO to enable customers to use just one identity for simplified login to all of its digital services – account settings, electricity reporting, gas usage, payment history etc.
+For example, an energy company could use the SSO capability of an Identity Platform to enable customers to use just one identity for for authentication and simplified login to all of its digital services – account settings, electricity reporting, gas usage, payment history etc.

 Let’s look at some FAQs around SSO – the benefits, levels of security and set-up.

 What are the benefits of SSO?

 SSO improves User experience (UX)

 Enhanced UX is perhaps the most obvious benefit of Single Sign-On.
 Repeat logins are cumbersome and annoying, so removing this necessity is a big advantage.
 As customers increasingly demand a good digital experience, poor UX will lead to loss of business.

 SSO reduces admin time and costs

-With just one set of credentials to manage, login issues are dramatically reduced, which means much less time wasted by IT admins sorting them out – a benefit that scales with the growth of your business.
+With just one set of credentials to manage, login and authentication issues are dramatically reduced, which means much less time wasted by IT admins sorting them out – a benefit that scales with the growth of your business.

 Furthermore, simplifying internal creation and deactivation of access credentials – for example, when partner contracts begin/end within a B2B service – also saves time.

 As we all know, time equals money.
 SSO saves time, and therefore saves your business money.

 Is Single Sign-On secure?

-Whilst an initial impression of SSO might leave you questioning the security of only needing one set of credentials to access several systems, Single Sign-On actually improves security when implemented correctly.
+Whilst an initial impression of SSO might leave you questioning the security of only needing one set of credentials to manage access to several systems, SSO actually improves security when implemented correctly.